MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-packet-filter-types-flags.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Specifies packet filters that control the types of packets the NIC indicates on its receive path.
+Specifies packet filters that control the types of packets the NIC completes on its receive path.

 Syntax
 ------